DanielLandonJr/weatherUnderGroundApp/readme.md

 # Weather Undergound Application

-Displays the weather for a specific location.
-Location defaults to location but can be changed and saved to local storage.
+- Using API from Weather Underground
+- stores location to local storage.
+If no location is available (local storage empty) it will default to New Albany IN.

 ---